 Virginia Capital Trail || How to use Amtrak to Ride the Trail

-Editor's note: This article was initially published in September 2019 and has been updated in July 2023 for accuracy and comprehensiveness (Amtrak Screen Shots are current).
+Editor's note: This article was initially published in September 2019 and was updated in July 2023 for accuracy and comprehensiveness (Amtrak Screen Shots are current).

 Like most ideas, it's not important where they came from.
 But that you follow through with them.
 I might have been influenced by explorer Alastair Humphrey or Laura and Russ over at The Path Less Pedaled but who knows?